FinnianHBLR/data-science-ml/readme.md

 trip distance.
 (Histogram?)

 One we can choose
-* 4. Do cool lasers improve taxi performance.
+* 4. Where are higher tips?

 Questions you should consider!
 * Which E-taxi type should be used?
 One that needs a